ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

 Major structural development
 ----------------------------

-* Work out how to interface to C-routines
 * Implement MCMC to optimise parameters
 * Implement multiple metallicities
 * Implement resolved discs
-* Write a galaxy formation primer that gradually switches on the astrophysics, one step at a time, and illustrates the effect on the galaxy population.

 Pre-processing development
 --------------------------